octo-technology/OpenTezos/docs/ligo/examples.md

 #output: (Right Unit)
 ```

-Let's say we want to change the algorithm for a more interesting but still simple business logic :
+Let's say we want to change the algorithm to a more interesting one but still using a simple business logic :
 *if the indice of a stock (indice storage) is under 20, one should invest*.

 ```shell